 “….the early erroneous concepts of a minority clearly needed to be repudiated.
 So the appointed framers of the answers to their questions prepared a simple statement disavowing these personal, individual, minority positions, for inclusion in the forth coming book, to be called Seventh-Day Adventists Answer Questions of Doctrine.” – Movement of Destiny, pgs 483-484

 These statements were necessary to clear up the misconception of prior statements.
 The disavow read in part:

 “The belief of Seventh-Day Adventists on these great truths is clear and emphatic.
 And we feel we should not be identified with or stigmatized for, certain limited and faulty concepts held by some, particularly in our formative years.
 This statement should therefore nullify the stock ‘quotations’ that have been circulated against us.” – Questions on Doctrine, Question 3, pgs 31, 32

 What is going on here is that Froom and company are trying to distance themselves from the history and the Pioneers of our church.
 They are trying to be accepted by the Evangelicals in the 1950’s and the Catholic church in some ways, matching us up with the same trinity god of Rome.

 Found in Questions on Doctrine is this additional material continuing on the above quote:

 “We are one with our fellow Christians of denominational groups in the great fundamentals of the faith once delivered to the saints.”

 What a shame to say that we are one with our fellow Christians of denominational groups.
-Froom and the rest can call it Christian until the plagues fall.
-God calls it Babylon.
-And what authority do we have to call it Christian, when God calls it Babylon.
+Froom and the rest can call it Christian but God calls it Babylon or daughters of Babylon.

 Sister White has this to say: